coltorapps/builder/docs/src/app/docs/builder-store/page.md

 {% callout title="You should know!" %}
 The initial schema undergoes synchronous shape validation, which does not include the validation of attributes values.

-Additionally, the process ensures that initial attributs errors are checked for accurate entity ID references and appropriate attribute keys.
+Additionally, the process ensures that initial attributes errors are checked for accurate entity ID references and appropriate attribute keys.
 {% /callout %}